-Once the Parties adopt the Rules, the Chairman of the meeting or the chairman of a Committee or working group is the person primarily responsible for ensuring that they are implemented.
-Because the Chairman must often make decisions quickly, it is important that he or she be very familiar with the Rules of Procedure specifically and Robert's Rules generally.
-As will be discussed later, a delegate at a Committee meeting or in plenary session may challenge a procedural decision of the Chairman by raising a 'point of order', and the Chairman should be able to respond correctly.
-The Chairmen, as well as Parties, can also request assistance from the Bureau in interpreting the Rules of Procedure, because the Bureau has the ultimate responsibility for "ensuring the effective enforcement of the Rules of Procedure and forwarding the business of the meeting" (Rule 15).
+The Chair of the meeting or the Chair of a Committee or working group is the person primarily responsible for ensuring that the Rules are implemented.
+Because the Chair must often make decisions quickly, it is important that he or she be very familiar with the Rules of Procedure specifically and Robert's Rules of Order generally.
+As will be discussed later, a Party delegate at a Committee meeting or in plenary session may challenge a procedural decision of the Chair by raising a 'point of order', and the Chair should be able to respond correctly.
+The Chairs, as well as Parties, can also request assistance from the Bureau in interpreting the Rules of Procedure, because the Bureau has the ultimate responsibility for "ensuring the effective enforcement of the Rules of Procedure and forwarding the business of the meeting" (Rule 15).

-Starting the Meeting A quorum
+Starting the meeting - A quorum

 Before the Parties may undertake any business in Committee I or II or plenary session, a quorum of the Parties must be present in the room.
-Under Rule 7, a quorum is "one-half of the Parties having delegations at the meeting."
+Under Rule 7, a quorum is "one-half of the Parties having delegations at the meeting".
 Under Rule 3, paragraph 4, delegates may participate provisionally in the meeting but not vote.
 For this reason, the phrase "delegations at the meeting" means all delegations of Parties that have registered as participants at the meeting.
 Thus, if 145 Parties have delegations at a meeting, then delegates from 73 Parties must be present in the room to start a particular session.
-If a Party believes that a quorum does not exist when the meeting starts, that Party may ask the Chairman for a quorum count.
-If the required number of Parties is not present, then the Chairman must wait until the necessary number is reached.
-This is why the Chairmen and the Secretariat often urge the Parties to ensure that they have a representative in both Committee I and Committee II at all times.
+If a Party believes that a quorum does not exist when the meeting starts, that Party may ask the Chair for a quorum count.
+If the required number of Parties is not present, then the Chair must wait until the necessary number is reached.
+This is why the Chairs and the Secretariat often urge the Parties to ensure that they have a representative in both Committee I and Committee II at all times.